Logo Voyage

 Museums

-• 2 Michigan State University Museum, 409 W. Circle Dr. On the campus of MSU in the old library, the museum houses a large collection of dinosaur bones and other artifacts.
+• 42.731518-84.4816959 Michigan State University Museum, 409 W Circle Dr, +1 517-355-2370.
+The museum is on the campus of MSU in the old library, and houses a large collection of dinosaur bones and other artifacts.
 Cost of admission for students is waived.
-Michigan State University Museum (Q75623502) on Wikidata
+MSU Museum on Wikipedia Michigan State University Museum (Q75623502) on Wikidata OSM directions

 Parks

-• River Trail: The Lansing River Trail extends over 8 miles along the Red Cedar River and Grand River.
+• River Trail.
+The Lansing River Trail extends over 8 miles (13 km) along the Red Cedar River and Grand River.
 Users of the paved and board walk trail can enjoy the natural beauty of the rivers all the way from the campus of MSU to Dietrich Park near Old Town on the north side of Lansing.
 The attractions along the way include the Potter Park Zoo, multiple access points for canoes and kayaks, downtown Lansing, the Museum District, Oldsmobile Park, the historic farmers market, and Old Town.
 The trail is being expanded to provide access to the south side of Lansing.
 Spring, summer, and fall, this is a great way to see many of the Lansing attractions.

 Gardens